oremark24/tensor-networks/book/doc/combinatorics.md

 Hold on, we have considered $\xor$ as linear transformation on both covariant indices.
 But we have learned about relational programming and the beauty of the $\xor$-tensor is that it allows naturally to be seen as relation as well.
-We use diagram notation to rewrite aforementioned lines of code.
+We will rewrite aforementioned lines of code in tensor logic.

 ```{code-cell}
 z = var()